 Keen to try out Ideocial for yourself?
 Look for it in the Yammer App Directory… or sign up today for your Yammer network via http://innovate.ideocial.com

 Thanks to harmon.ie to sponsoring this weeks episode of The Yaminade. harmon.ie solves the Yammer user adoption problem by bringing Yammer and SharePoint into a single-screen experience.
-With harmon.ie, workers focus on getting work done and not on using the tools.
-On the desktop or on mobile devices, harmon.ie unlocks the full value of the Microsoft collaboration tools you already own… SharePoint, Office 365, Yammer, Skype for Business, and OneDrive. harmon.ie: Yammer and SharePoint… in one window….no pain
+With harmon.ie, about it workers focus on getting work done and not on using the tools.
+On the desktop or on mobile devices, eczema harmon.ie unlocks the full value of the Microsoft collaboration tools you already own… SharePoint, Office 365, Yammer, Skype for Business, and OneDrive. harmon.ie: Yammer and SharePoint… in one window….no pain

 On this episode of The Yaminade we chat with Becky Benishek (@bbenishek) from the Crisis Prevention Institute.
 A few weeks ago I had the pleasure of spending an hour on Skype with Becky talking about the great work that the Crisis Prevention Institute do to help organisations around the world make places of employment great for everyone.
-Then we dove deep into social media, enterprise social and the similarities between helping people work together in the workplace… and helping people work together in your enterprise social network.
+Then we dove deep into social media, visit this enterprise social and the similarities between helping people work together in the workplace… and helping people work together in your enterprise social network.

 My favourite part of the conversation was talking about Becky’s analog tactics to drive engagement in the CPI Yammer network (you can read more about it and see examples of the postcards on Becky’s blog!

 … and Becky’s brand spanking new MVP profile!!!
 (WOOT!)